khmelevskiy/daily_dish_hub/README.md

 ## Share your local instance quickly (ngrok)

 Want colleagues to test the menu remotely?
-Expose port 8000 with ngrok:
+You can expose port 8000 using [ngrok](https://ngrok.com/).

-To share your local menu externally without deploying, you can add extensions "ngrok" to your docker and after start app share to the internet.
-In BotFather choose your bot -> "Mini Apps" -> add link from ngrok to "Menu  Button" and "Main App".
+Add the ngrok extension to your Docker setup and, after starting the app, share the generated public URL.
+In BotFather, go to your bot → *Mini Apps* → add the ngrok link both to **Menu Button** and **Main App**.

 ## Production notes